rockcairn/nextjs-ts/README.md

 - knex
 - mysql
 - clsx
+- @vis.gl/react-google-maps

 ## Concepts

-- pull from various hello world and getting started repos
+- Pulled from various hello world and getting started repos
 - This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+- Content choices are from [rockcairn.com](http://rockcairn.com)
+  - a reinvisioning of the rockcairn site as Nextjs versus php

 ## Getting Started
 1. Install the packages: ``` pnpm install ```